-- Opiates have been proven to cause psychotic episodes in its users at times.
+- Opiates have been proven to cause psychotic symptoms.

-- If you are using prescription opiates like the ones listed in this article, and experience psychosis, it is important to contact your physician.
+- If you are using prescription opioids and experience psychosis, it is important to contact your physician.

-- Psychosis and drug use is a dangerous combination though can be treated if proper recovery is sought out.
+- Psychosis and drug use is a dangerous combination, but it can be treated.

 - If you have an opiate addiction and a co-occurring mental health issue, you need comprehensive treatment.